cloudydeno/deno-aws_api/lib/README.md

 a port of it has been uploaded at [/x/aws_sdk](https://deno.land/x/aws_sdk).

+Finally, the APIs within `client/` and `encoding/` are liable to change.
+For best upgradability, stick to making an `ApiFactory` object and passing it to the services.
+At some point (around 1.0.0?) the APIs should be ready to lock in.

 ## Methodology

 All of the clients are compiled from `aws-sdk-js`'s JSON data files.